yaochengchan/yaochengchan.github.io/_pages/puppet.md

 ### Prototype Setup
 <img src="/files/prototype_wood.gif" alt="Initial wooden plate prototype">

 The iterative design of the puppeteering system began with a simplified proof of concept restricted to two degrees of freedom.
 To reduce the complexity of movement data analysis, the initial prototype utilized a blank wooden plate rather than a digital display.
+Pilot testing showed that users were able to generate their own interpretations of basic emotions using this minimal setup.
+Most participants also reported viewing the wooden plate as the robot's face prior to receiving instructions.

 ### User Interaction Testing
 <img src="/files/prototype_autodesk.png" alt="User interacting with the puppet system">

-Pilot testing showed that users were able to generate their own interpretations of basic emotions using this minimal setup.
-Most participants also reported viewing the wooden plate as the robot's face prior to receiving instructions.
+CAD model of a custom robotic head assembly designed for social interaction research, featuring a dual-eye camera housing and a motorized pan-tilt base for expressive movement.

 ### Hardware Iteration
 <img src="/files/prototype_head.gif" alt="3D printed robot head with binocular eyes">